 No, there is not usually a big difference in practice in tort — personal injury — law.
 There can be differences in other areas of civil law, like in estate law and Louisiana’s forced heirships.
 However, with personal injury cases, the Louisiana civil law system and other states’ common law systems often handle the cases similarly.
 In fact, in practice:

 - Louisiana judges can and do rely on centuries of case law history, even if they base their decisions on codified law.
 In other words, precedent isn’t disregarded and can be essential in Louisiana judges’ decisions and rulings.

 - Judges in other states are not bound to an “unwavering adherence to precedent [because that could] undermine the principal policy on the other side of the stare decisis ledger: assuring accurate judicial decisions that faithfully apply correct principles of law” (source: Stanford Law).
 In other words, these judges can decide precedent is grossly unjust or a “doctrinal anachronism” and defy the previous ruling.
 They are not chained to making decisions solely based on precedent.

 What Does It All Mean When You File a Personal Injury Claim?

-When it comes to Louisiana civil law, the bottom line is that it’s not like the common law systems in any other state, and it can be quite complicated.
-When it’s time to navigate the Louisiana civil legal system and set a tort case up for success, your best bet is retaining an experienced Louisiana personal injury lawyer who can lead the way to favorable, efficient resolutions.
+Regarding Louisiana civil law, the bottom line is that it’s not like the common law systems in any other state, and it can be quite complicated.
+When navigating the Louisiana civil legal system and setting a tort case up for success, your best bet is retaining an experienced Louisiana personal injury lawyer who can lead the way to favorable, efficient resolutions.